 My research has been externally supported by NSF (multiple grants and multiple programs, including SaTC, CICI and SFS), NIJ/DoJ, Google (2 Faculty Research Awards), Comcast, Cisco, Microsoft Research, Intel, Nokia, and Research in Motion.

 I obtained my Ph.D. in Information and Computer Science from UC Irvine.
 I hold an M.S. in Computer Science from UC Santa Barbara, and a Bachelor’s degree in Mathematics and Computing from Indian Institute of Technology, Kharagpur, India.
-Before joining UAB, I was on the faculty of the department of Computer Science and Engineering at the Polytechnic School of Engineering, New York University.
+Before joining UAB, I was on the faculty of the department of Computer Science and Engineering at the New York University Tandon School of Engineering.

 Note for Students:I am always looking for exceptionally bright prospective PhD/MS/BS students to join my research group.
 If interested, please contact me with your CV.

 - A $900,000 NSF Medium Secure and Trustworthy Cyberspace Grant (SaTC) Grant, 2020

 - A $550,000 supplement on our ongoing grant NSF Scholarship for Service (SFS) Grant, 2019

 - Runner Up, The Mark Weiser Best Paper Award, Percom 2019